evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 Furthermore, the Volkswagen ID.
 Buzz Pro supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The Volkswagen ID.
 Buzz Pro comes equipped with one sound system option:

-- **Volkswagen Soundsystem**: This system features six speakers and delivers a maximum output of 450 watts.
+- **Volkswagen Soundsystem:**: This system features six speakers and delivers a maximum output of 450 watts.

 Additionally, the model includes 5 USB-C connections as standard.